halts0x/homebridge-airvisual-pro-V2/README.md

 # Installation

 1. Install Homebridge using: `[sudo] npm install -g homebridge`
-2. Install this plugin using: `[sudo] npm install -g homebridge-airvisual-pro`
+2. Install this plugin using: `[sudo] npm install -g homebridge-airvisual-pro-v2`
 3. Update your configuration file.
 See the sample below.

 # Updating